-This fine pastel had been thought to be a portrait of the young Italian composer Giacomo Puccini (1858-1924), with whom the sitter bears a close resemblance.
-However, the sitter has recently been identified by Emre Araci as the artist’s older brother, the pianist Francesco, known as Faik Bey Della Sudda (1859-1940).
-A pupil of Franz Liszt, Faik Bey Della Sudda was the son and grandson of the pharmacist to the Sultan, and is known to have given recitals in London.
+This fine pastel has recently been identified, by the Turkish music historian, composer and conductor Emre Araci, as a portrait of the artist’s older brother, the Italo-Levantine pianist Francesco, known as Faik Bey Della Sudda (1859-1940).
+A pupil of Franz Liszt, Faik Bey Della Sudda - also known as ‘Der Pascha’ - was the son and grandson of the pharmacist to the Sultan, and is known to have given recitals in London.
 Another portrait of Francesco (Faik Bey) Della Sudda, by the Danish artist Arild Rosencrantz, was painted around 1900 in London.

 Only a handful of other large pastels by Emilio Della Sudda have appeared on the art market, while a striking portrait of a young man wearing a fez and smoking a cigarette is in a private collection in Texas.

 Very little is known of the life and career of the artist Emilio Della Sudda, who was originally from a Levantine family and was born and raised in Constantinople.
 He studied in Paris with Jules Lefèbvre and Benjamin Constant, and exhibited his work at the Exposition Universelle of 1900 in Paris.
 The artist seems to have been particularly esteemed for his work in pastel.
 As a review of the Exposition Universelle noted, 'M. Della Sudda est regardé comme un des meilleurs pastellistes de notre temps.'